-Ambassador is a specialized control plane for Envoy Proxy.
-In this architecture, Ambassador translates configuration (in the form of Kubernetes annotations) to Envoy configuration.
+The Ambassador Edge Stack is a specialized control plane for Envoy Proxy.
+In this architecture, the Ambassador Edge Stack translates configuration (in the form of Kubernetes Custom Resources) to Envoy configuration.
 All actual traffic is directly handled by the high-performance Envoy Proxy.

-- Ambassador is asynchronously notified by the Kubernetes API of the change.
+- When the manifest is applied to the cluster, the Kubernetes API notifies the Ambassador Edge Stack of the change.

-Ambassador relies on Kubernetes for scaling, high availability, and persistence.
-All Ambassador configuration is stored directly in Kubernetes; there is no database.
-Ambassador is packaged as a single container that contains both the control plane and an Envoy Proxy instance.
-By default, Ambassador is deployed as a Kubernetes
+The Ambassador Edge Stack relies on Kubernetes for scaling, high availability, and persistence.
+All Ambassador Edge Stack configuration is stored directly in Kubernetes; there is no database.
+The Ambassador Edge Stack is packaged as a single container that contains both the control plane and an Envoy Proxy instance.
+By default, the Ambassador Edge Stack is deployed as a Kubernetes

 deployment and can be scaled and managed like any other Kubernetes deployment.

-Ambassador closely tracks Envoy Proxy releases.
-A stable branch of Envoy Proxy is maintained that enables the team to cherry pick specific fixes into Ambassador.
+The Ambassador Edge Stack closely tracks Envoy Proxy releases.
+A stable branch of Envoy Proxy is maintained that enables the team to cherry-pick specific fixes into the Ambassador Edge Stack.